-UPL and UPI (together the "Company") is a biopharmaceutical company focused on developing and commercializing novel therapies designed to change the standard of care for urological pathologies.
+UPL and UPI (together the "Company") is a biotechnology company dedicated to developing and commercializing innovative solutions that treat urothelial and specialty cancers.
 Since commencing operations, the Company has devoted substantially all of its efforts to securing intellectual property rights, performing research and development activities, including conducting clinical trials and manufacturing activities, hiring personnel, launching the Company's first commercial product, Jelmyto (mitomycin) for pyelocalyceal solution, formerly known as UGN-101, clinical development of UGN-102, and raising capital to support and expand these activities.